MicrosoftDocs/powerquery-docs/powerquery-docs/record-query-diagnostics.md

 ![Northwind navigation.](media/record-query-diagnostics/diagnostics-odata-selecttable.png)

 This will present you with the Customers table in the Power Query interface.
-Let's say that we want to know how many Sales Representatives there are in different countries.
+Let's say that we want to know how many Sales Representatives there are in different countries/regions.
 First, right-click on **Sales Representative** under the **Contact Title** column, mouse over **Text Filters**, and select **Equals**.

 ![Apply text filter to contact title.](media/record-query-diagnostics/diagnostics-odata-filter.png)